michael-borck/fbl-six-months-later/source/presentation.md

 PATH THREE: Ethical Framework.
 We need clear principles for when AI enhances learning and when it undermines it.
 But this isn't just academic integrity policy - it's pedagogical design.
 Tony's disclaimer approach, Renée's ambitious assessment design - these are design decisions about human-AI collaboration, not just rules about cheating.

-[Point to peak] All three paths lead to the same destination: graduates who can work effectively in AI-enabled environments.
+All three paths lead to the same destination: graduates who can work effectively in AI-enabled environments.
 Graduates who use AI as a tool for excellence, not a shortcut to mediocrity.

 But here's what I've learned from both education and industry: The path forward isn't primarily technical.
 It's organizational.
 It's about **intentional design of where humans add value and where AI adds value.**